 All Partner Co-Sell opportunities require an authorized GitLab Partner(s) to transact the deal.
 Deal Registration is not applicable for Partner Co-Sell opportunities.
 Partner Sourced Deal Registration opportunities also require an authorized GitLab Partner to transact, and must also be found/created and registered in the GitLab Partner Portal (excludes Alliances and GSIs).
 The applicable GitLab Channel Managers must approve the registered opportunity to qualify for partner program discounts and incentives.
 Partner Sourced Deal Registration opportunities are either:

-When a deal is being transacted via the Channel, and a discount other than the defined Program discounts are being offered, a GitLab quote is required.
+When a deal is being transacted via a Partner, and a discount other than the defined Program discount is being offered, a GitLab quote is required.
 At a minimum, a Draft Proposal needs to be created and provided to the Partner.
 Discounted quotes not in SFDC and sent to a Partner are not permitted within any GEO or Sales Segment.
 This includes providing product and discounted pricing quote details in an email.

-Sales Reps and/or ISRs are responsible for quoting and PO remittance on all standard GitLab direct and reseller-direct opportunities.
-For quotes going through distribution, please review Transacting Through Distribution, then Chatter @ Partner Operations on the opportunity with the following information:
+Sales Reps and/or Renewal Managers are responsible for quoting and PO remittance on all standard GitLab direct and partner opportunities.

 For Commercial Markets: